-The Group's compliance function has the responsibility within the 'Three Lines of Defence' model (that is explained in the 'Risk Mitigation' section of this report) to monitor adherence to applicable regulations central to the Group's role as an authorised insurer in relevant jurisdictions.
+The Group's compliance function has the responsibility within the 'Three Lines of Defence' model as explained in the 'Risk Mitigation' section of this report to monitor adherence to regulations as are applicable to the Group's role as an authorised insurer in jurisdictions it operates in.
 The compliance function monitors adherence to organisational compliance policies and procedures and conformity to the Group's Code of Conduct.
-All material violations are reported to the Board, or its Committees, and addressed.
-The Company uses internal audits to review the compliance function and would report any material deficiencies or weaknesses to the Board, or applicable Committee.
+All material violations are reported to the Board, or its Committees, and addressed accordingly.
+The compliance function is subject to review by Internal Audit and any material deficiencies or weaknesses would be reported to the Board, or applicable Committee.